karlpokus/routerino/README.md

 - [x] fix v2 module path
 - [x] Add http.Header to Data
 - [x] Make some Data fields optional
+- [ ] v3 no need for path for testing routes, no need for handler if testing a router
+- [ ] v3 remove httprouter dependency

 # license
 MIT